jia-ming-Lin/Java-Multithread/README.md

-# Java-Multithread-
+# Java-Multithread
-Practice of Multi-thread
+Practice of Java Multi-thread

+In ImageProcessing I use lambda function with thread to do image processing.